nguyenthanhjt/google-data-analytics-professional-certificate-course/6_Share-Data-Through-the-Art-of-Visualization/m1_visualize-data/p3_design-data-visualizations/s3_v_data-visualization-impact.md

 - As data analysts, we can use our understanding of the human visual system to produce better visuals.
 - When we create visualizations, we can do so in a way that helps the audience process the information and helps them remember what they're seeing.
 - Visual journalists Dona Wong proposes that effective visuals, like the database we've been discussing here have three essential elements.
-- The first is clear meaning, good visualizations clearly communicate their intended insight.
+- The first is `clear meaning, good visualizations clearly communicate their intended insight`.
-- The second is a sophisticated use of contrast, which helps separate the most important data from the rest using visual context that our brains naturally look for.
+- The second is a `sophisticated use of contrast, which helps separate the most important data from the rest using visual context that our brains naturally look for.`
 - The third essential element for effective visuals is refined execution.
-- Visuals with refined execution include deep attention to detail, using visual elements like lines, shapes, colors, value, space and movement.
+- Visuals with `refined execution include deep attention to detail`, using visual elements like lines, shapes, colors, value, space and movement.
 - In other words, the elements of art that we talked about earlier.
 - The first rule in most businesses is to satisfy the customer, it's no different with data analytics.
 - While your customers will probably be managers and other stakeholders, you should always think of them first when creating data visualizations.